meteor-useraccounts/core/README.md

 <a name="configuration-api"/>
 ### Configuration API

-There are basically three way to interact with AccountsTemplates for basic configuration:
+There are basically few different ways to interact with AccountsTemplates for basic configuration:
 * AccountsTemplates.configureRoute(route_core, options);
 * AccountsTemplates.configure(options);
+* AccountsTemplates.configureTitle(title);
+* AccountsTemplates.configureButtonText(text);
 * AccountsTemplates.init();

 There is no specific order for the above calls to be effective, and you can do many of them possibly in different files, but `AccountsTemplates.init();` **should always come last**!